briandigital/bd4/portfolio/00-learning-site-case-study.md

 I began the project by planning and conducting research, and user interviews, creating personas and scenarios to document who we were building for.
 With that knowledge in hand, we agreed upon a plan of what to write, and could then critique the materials, both content and delivery, against what we knew about our audience.

 I wrote a detailed user manual for their product.
 Next, we determined the most important topics to take further in detailed tutorials for important tasks.
 I created tutorials as both a written text-based resource, and as the basis of several videos which we have partnered with a video professional to produce.
-Those are currently wrapping production.

 I designed a new system within the Ecamm web site in which to house the new learning materials.
 I built a fully functioning prototype with [Jekyll](http://jekyllrb.com).
-The prototype was so well received that they've put it into production while applying the finishing touches to the design and development.
+The prototype was so well received that they put it into production while applying the finishing touches to the design and development.

-### Sneak Peek
+_Current status:_ **Live**, after my contract ended, the client decided to spruce up the prototype instead of building out the full original design.
+Since that point, they've released a new version of the software and updated the materials.

-_Current status:_ **prototype**, with three additional completed tutorials waiting to be put on the live server, as well as integration of the video components, and completion the front end UI, all of which are in the client's hands.
 Here are two current examples:

 * [Ecamm Live Manual](http://learn.ecamm.com/ecamm-live-manual)
 * [Ecamm Live — Your First Facebook Live Broadcast Tutorial](http://learn.ecamm.com/ecamm-live-first-facebook-live)